Azure-Samples/contoso-chat/docs/workshop/in-person-starts/MSIgnite-2024-Skillable.md

 **Instructions Link:** ++https://aka.ms/aitour/contoso-chat/workshop++

-The lab instructions are available as an interactive website at the link above.
+The lab instructions are available at the link above.
 To get started:
 1. Open a new incognito (private) browser window on your workstation
 1. Copy the link above into the browser address bar and navigate to it.
 1. Start from the **Setup** section to make best use of your time.